 The Smokin-It Model #1 is made completely of 18-gauge 201 stainless steel, making it a surprisingly tough little unit.
 The included three-inch rubber caster wheels make it easy to move.

 The 400-watt heating element allows for temperatures ranging from 100 to 250 degrees.
 Three removable, stainless steel cooking racks provide flexibility and plenty of space for most meals.

-Top Choice by Brands
+Best Smoker by Brands

 Masterbuilt has been making smokers and outdoor cooking equipment for over 40 years.
 They’re a family company based in the US.

 While Masterbuilt makes a number of other outdoor cookers, they’re known for their smokers.
 From propane, to charcoal, to electric Masterbuilt makes all styles of this appliance.